VogtRyan/Pisces/README.txt

 files, it is still able to decrypt files produced by every version of Pisces that has been publicly released, specifically versions 3, 4, 5, and 6.

-Starting with Pisces version 5, the cryptographic hash function H could accept file contents C of any size as input.
-So, from Pisces 5 onward, the Pisces file format has supported arbitrarily large input files.
+Since Pisces version 5, the cryptographic hash function H has been able to process file contents C of any length.
+So from Pisces 5 onward, the Pisces file format has supported arbitrarily large input files.

 In Pisces version 5,